-Shortly after my visit to Budva, I met a local gay friend in south Montenegro.
+Shortly after my visit to Budva, I met a local gay guy in south Montenegro before making my way toward Albania.
 He was one of the most upbeat and bubbly guys I’ve ever met!
 Read more later in this guide for my story on him.

 Is Montenegro Safe for Gay Travelers?

 While in Montenegro, it is important for LGBTQ travelers to stay safe by avoiding public displays of affection.
 Homosexuality is legal in Montenegro, however, anti-gay sentiment is still prevalent.

 Locals are not so comfortable with the idea of homosexuality.
 To avoid any stares, rude remarks, or other types of trouble, it’s best to keep your affection private.
 Read more at the end of this Budva gay travel guide for more about gay rights in Montenegro.